ggpsgeorge/spring_database_searching/README.md

-Project will query a database with products of a store.
+Project will query the Postgresql database with products of a store.

 The queries are used with JPQL and native syntax.